Panzer 38(t): Description

 The Panzer 38(t) was a conventional inter-war tank design, with riveted armour.
 The armour varied in thickness from 10 mm to 25 mm in most versions.
 Later models (Ausf.
 E on) increased this to 50 mm by bolting on an additional 25 mm armour plate to the front portion of the hull.
 The sides received an additional 15 mm increase of armour from Ausf.
 E production runs onward.

 The two-man turret was centrally located, and housed the tank's main armament, a 37 mm Skoda A7 gun with 90 rounds of ammunition.
 In addition, a 7.92 mm machine gun was in a ball mount to the right of the main gun.
 This machine gun could be trained on targets independently of the main gun, or coupled to the main gun for use as a conventional coaxial machine gun.

 The driver was in the front right of the hull, with the radio operator seated to the driver's left.
 The radio operator manned the hull-mounted 7.92 mm machine gun in front in addition to operating the radio on his left.

-Minor adjustments, such as adjustable seats for the driver and firmer footing for the commander/gunner and loader, were provided in German service.
+The driver could also fire the hull machine gun with a trigger fitted on the left tiller bar.
 A total of 2,550 rounds were carried for the bow and turret machine guns.
-The driver could also fire the hull machine gun with a trigger fitted on the left tiller bar.

 In German service, a loader position was added to the turret by reducing the ammunition capacity by 18 rounds.
 All future Panzer 38(t) tanks were rebuilt according to this specification and those already in service were modified accordingly.
 The commander had to aim and fire the main gun in addition to his role as commander.

+Minor adjustments, such as adjustable seats for the driver and firmer footing for the commander/gunner and loader, were also made.

 The engine was mounted in the rear of the hull and powered the tank through a transmission at the front of the hull with five forward gears and one reverse gear.
 The track ran under four rubber-tyred road wheels and back over a rear idler and two track return rollers.
 The wheels were mounted on a leaf-spring double-bogie mounted on two axles.